programminghistorian/jekyll/editor-guidelines.md

 `http://programminghistorian.github.io/ph-submissions/lessons/FILENAME-HERE`  (note - no .md at the end)

-If that doesn't work, check to see if there's a problem that's keeping the site from building by going to [the settings tab](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/ISSUE_TEMPLATE.md) on the repo page, and looking under GitHub Pages.
-If there's a problem, then instead of saying the site is published in green, it will contain a notice that the site is having trouble building.
-If that happens, let Caleb McDaniel know, and he will try to diagnose it.
+If that doesn't work, let Matthew Lincoln know, and he will try to diagnose it.

 ### C) Verify Images